 Ema Espresso Bar

 Some years give, some years take away.
 Karlin lost its branch of Mama Coffee but gained an Ema Espresso Bar.
 One of the city’s havens for coffee-obsessives added a Karlin outpost in 2020.
-The food options are limited to a few cakes, but you’re there for the coffee right?
+The food options are limited to a few cakes and sandwiches, but you’re there for the coffee right?

 Dobra Trafika